supercooldave/supercooldave.github.io/2017/STS/index.md

 The document should include:

-\begin{enumerate}
-    \item Profiles of the intended users, along with personas of each intended user group.
+1. Profiles of the intended users, along with personas of each intended user group.
-    \item Ideas on on how to do a usability test of the system, which involves a cognitive walk through of your own system design.
+2. Ideas on on how to do a usability test of the system, which involves a cognitive walk through of your own system design.
 In other words, what must a (test) user do to help you evaluate your system.
 This will include several scenarios the user needs to go through, or tasks the user needs to complete.
-\end{enumerate}

-%This deliverable is the responsibility of the Usability group.

-## D6: Security \& Privacy Analysis --- Wednesday, April 19 (wk 16)
+### D6: Security & Privacy Analysis

+**Due: Wednesday, April 19 (wk 16)**
+{: .blue}

 Each team needs to conduct an analysis of the security and privacy threats associated with their chosen project.

 The deliverable should include:

-\begin{enumerate}
-    \item A list of \emph{relevant} security and privacy threats.
+1. A list of _relevant_ security and privacy threats.
-    \item A shorter list of which of these are the most pressing to address
+2. A shorter list of which of these are the most pressing to address
         --- the
-        key question to ask is \emph{which security and privacy threats most affect our system's users?}
+        key question to ask is *which security and privacy threats most affect our system's users?*
-    \item A description of how these security and privacy threats can be mitigated.
+3. A description of how these security and privacy threats can be mitigated.
-\end{enumerate}

 Important: Each threat should be described in terms of an example relevant for the system-under-development, not in generic terms.

-Lists of various security and privacy threats can be found by looking at methodologies STRIDE%
-\footnote{\url{https://www.cs.berkeley.edu/~daw/teaching/cs261-f12/hws/Introduction_to_Threat_Modeling.pdf}}\footnote{\url{https://www.microsoft.com/en-us/sdl/}} and LINDDUN\footnote{\url{https://distrinet.cs.kuleuven.be/software/linddun/}}, though you do not need to follow these methodologies in any detail.
+Lists of various security and privacy threats can be found by looking at methodologies [STRIDE](https://www.cs.berkeley.edu/~daw/teaching/cs261-f12/hws/Introduction_to_Threat_Modeling.pdf) and [LINDDUN](https://distrinet.cs.kuleuven.be/software/linddun/), though you do not need to follow these methodologies in any detail.

-### D7: Intermediate Presentation --- Monday, April 25 (wk 17)
+### D7: Intermediate Presentation

+**Due: Monday, April 25 (wk 17)**
+{: .blue}

 The intermediate presentation gives teams the opportunity to present their work in progress --- details of what the presentation should contain